-So what’s the take home message here – would I recommend you doing it?
-Yes I would, even if you hate yourself after, or at least try it once.
+So what’s the take-home message here – would I recommend you do it?
+Yes, I would, even if you hate yourself after, or at least try it once.
 Yes, you might argue food is meant to be enjoyable, and the challenge goes against that.
 But that’s the point of Meat Liquor – it’s meant to be rebellious on all fronts, being a cult and out of the norm, the triple chili challenge sums up the heart and soul of Meat Liquor.

 Read Next: Best Halal Restaurants in London